deepfates/fastpages/_posts/2021-08-13-tweet-archive.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I want to extract all the tweets I've ever written and convert them to small markdown files so they show up as "posts" on this website.</p>
-<p>Posts are organized by date, in the traditional blogging format.
+<h2 id="I-want-to-extract-all-the-tweets-I've-ever-written-and-convert-them-to-small-markdown-files-so-they-show-up-as-&quot;posts&quot;-on-this-website.">I want to extract all the tweets I've ever written and convert them to small markdown files so they show up as "posts" on this website.<a class="anchor-link" href="#I-want-to-extract-all-the-tweets-I've-ever-written-and-convert-them-to-small-markdown-files-so-they-show-up-as-&quot;posts&quot;-on-this-website."> </a></h2><p>Posts are organized by date, in the traditional blogging format.
 But so are tweets, kind of?
 They're listed chronologically anyway.
 Maybe I could make one post for each day, and then have all the tweets listed on that page.
 Each one could have its tweet ID as a header, thus having an internal link.
 Tweets can link to the tweets that precede them, and maybe even backlink to tweets that follow.</p>
 <p>It's not quite block references, but as a way of keeping my second brain under my ownership it should work.
 And this way if anyone wants to cancel me they'll have a convenient search box and permalinks for it.
 Even if my account gets deleted, my bad takes can stay up.</p>

 </div>